BabySreeM/codsoft-task4/README.md

 - For each unrated item:
   - A predicted score is calculated from similar users’ ratings.
   - Scores are normalized to a percentage (0–100%).
-  - A reason like `85% match with users like you` is displayed.
+  - A reason like `85% match with users like you` is displayed[web:12].

 ## Datasets